Jduun/Jduun/README.md

 ### About
-👋 Hey, I'm Stanislav — a Backend Developer and Software Engineering graduate from BMSTU.
+👋 Hey, I'm Stanislav — a Software Engineer from BMSTU.

 ### Tech Stack